Questions? Give us a call (305) 764-0743

 Source Website’s DA/DR

-Websites with low domain authority (DA) or domain ranking (DR), collectively known as DA/DR are often breeding grounds for toxic backlinks.
+Websites with low domain authority (DA) or domain ranking (DR) are often breeding grounds for toxic backlinks.
 Tools like Moz and Ahrefs can be used to check the DA/DR metrics of the site and see if the site is a worthy link source.

 Content Relevance